 Industrial Action and Collective Issues

 - Deliveroo test case IRLR 249.
-Katharine is appearing with John Hendy QC in the Court of Appeal in this important test case on the Article 11 rights of Deliveroo riders.
+Katharine is appearing with John Hendy KC in the Court of Appeal in this important test case on the Article 11 rights of Deliveroo riders.

 - Post Office test case.
 Katharine is acting on behalf of 120 postmasters in this test case on worker status against the Post Office.

 - Re BMA Junior Doctors’ Strike.
 Katharine advised the BMA on pay and contractual issues arising out of the high-profile strike action taken by junior doctors in response to the imposition of the new contract by the Secretary of State, Jeremy Hunt.

 - (1) Taylor (2) Unite the Union v Birmingham City Council EWHC 2576.
 Katharine, with Oliver Segal KC, obtained an urgent High Court injunction to stop more than 100 refuse workers being made redundant in a case arising out of the long-running bin strike in Birmingham.